Some in North Dakota wish for tougher virus tack by governor

 Burgum bucked the party establishment to win his first term in 2016, defeating the mainline GOP’s preferred candidate in a primary by pledging to run state government like a business.
 He’s clashed frequently with Republican legislative leaders since then over budget issues and his veto powers.
 This summer he spent more than $1.8 million of his own money in the state’s primary to help defeat a key Republican who had opposed one of Burgum’s top priorities — a proposed Theodore Roosevelt presidential library in western North Dakota.

 When it comes to the virus, Burgum has used his weekly press briefings to give emotional, sometimes teary pleas supporting face coverings, while emphasizing a “light touch” by government.
-He renewed that theme last week as he raised the coronavirus risk level in several counties while declicing to issue any mandatory restrictions.
+He renewed that theme last week as he raised the coronavirus risk level in several counties while declining to issue any mandatory restrictions.

 A mask mandate “is not a magic bullet to make this virus go away,” he said.